Emergency medical services in New Zealand: Air ambulance

 Air ambulance and helicopter rescue services are vital given the low population density of New Zealand and the significant distances between tertiary hospitals.
-There are a large number of operators with all being sponsored by a commercial entity and bearing its name for marketing purposes; for example Auckland, Waikato and Wellington helicopters are sponsored by the Westpac Banking Corporation and branded as "Westpac Rescue" while others include the Taranaki Energy Rescue Helicopter, Square Trust Rescue Helicopter, Bay Trust Rescue Helicopter etc. Clinical crew (typically Intensive Care Paramedics) for the helicopters are full time employed Intensive Care Paramedics.
-Domestic fixed wing air ambulance services are typically use pressurised and converted Fairchild Metro aircraft, equipped as flying Intensive Care units. and it has been estimated that after corporate sponsorship and government subsidy, it is necessary to raise approximately NZ$2,500 (around US$1,400 in 2009) in donations for each mission.
+There are three organisations contracted to operate air ambulance helicopters, this could be reduce to just one in 2025.
+Each is owned by various location organisations that operate the helicopters.
+Covering the upper North Island is Northern Rescue Helicopter Ltd, owned by Northland Emergency Services Trust, and Auckland Rescue Helicopter Trust.
+The rest of North Island is covered by Central Air Ambulance Rescue Limited (CAARL), which is owned by five regional charitable Trusts.
+Helicopter Emergency Medical Services Ltd (HEMS), covers the whole of South Island, it is owned by GCH aviation and HeliOtago.
+The New Zealand government funds $140m that covers most, but not all, of the air ambulance costs.
+The remaining costs are covered by fundraising from charitable trusts.
+Most of the trusts or individual helicopters are sponsored by a commercial entity and bear its name for marketing purposes; for example Auckland, Waikato, Wellington and Christchurch helicopters are sponsored by the Westpac Banking Corporation and branded as "Westpac Rescue" while others include the Taranaki Energy Rescue Helicopter, Eastland Helicopter Rescue Trust (EHRT), Bay Trust Rescue Helicopter, etc. Clinical crew (typically Intensive Care Paramedics) for the helicopters are full time employed Intensive Care Paramedics.

+Domestic fixed wing air ambulance and patient transfers services, are provided by four organisations.
+Skyline Aviation, that is supports Starship Hospital.
+Life Flight Trust that is part of CAARL for its rescue helicopter service.
+GCH Aviation operates flying doctor service.
+Stewart Island Flights are also used for patient transfers.
+Typically use pressurised and converted Fairchild Metro aircraft, equipped as flying Intensive Care units. and it has been estimated that after corporate sponsorship and government subsidy, it is necessary to raise approximately NZ$2,500 (around US$1,400 in 2009) in donations for each mission.

 Fire and Emergency New Zealand

-Fire and Emergency New Zealand (FENZ) provides a medical 'First Response' in smaller communities where there is no local Ambulance service.
+Fire and Emergency New Zealand (FENZ) provides a medical 'First Response' in smaller communities where there is no local ambulance service.
 These fire personnel are trained to a higher standard than regular firefighters and are equipped with basic ambulance equipment.

 As of Christmas 2013, FENZ 'Co- Responds' to all "Code Purple" (typically cardiac or respiratory arrest) emergencies St John Ambulance and Wellington Free Ambulance attends nationwide.

-The standard FENZ response to a medical emergency is one Fire Appliance equipped with an automated external defibrillator and oxygen therapy kit.
+The standard FENZ response to a medical emergency is one fire appliance equipped with an automated external defibrillator and oxygen therapy kit.